johnbanq/Intel-PA.github.io/dirs/static/kavi_19_04_2021_progress_reportb0ef.markdown

 - Keep investigating whether there are any better augmentation alternatives to frequency/time masking

-- Work on the tasks assigned to me on the Gantt chart
+- Integrate the Glow-TTS module with the rest of the chatbot codebase

 - Start working on the proposal for my initial review in June